Studies show that workers are more productive when they are happy.

-Motivating your team and enthusiastic is a crucial task for all line managers.
+Motivating your team is essential for all line managers, but individual motivations can vary.

 What Is Motivation?